kuyil/kuyil.github.io/_includes/privacy_policy.markdown

 If you email us, we may keep your message, email address, and any other information you provide us, so that we can process and respond to your request.

-The App offers certain features as in-app purchases that enhance or extend the functionality of the App.
+{{ page.in_app_offerings }}.
 Purchases are handled directly by Google Play by the safety and privacy standards set forth by Google.
 The App will query Google Play to know the status and details of your purchase in order to enable or disable appropriate features in the App.

 ### Automatically Collected Information

-Some anonymous information are collected automatically, to help improve quality of the App through crash reporting, analytics modules.
-These are, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, and information about the way you use the App.
+Some anonymous information is collected automatically, to help improve quality of the App through {{ page.third_party_services }}.
+This includes, but not limited to, the type of mobile device you use, your mobile device's unique device ID, the IP address of your mobile device, your mobile operating system, and information about the way you use the App.

 ## Does the App collect precise real time location information of the device?